kuswahashish/softaware_co-pratical-task/README.md

 ### 4. Update List of Access Modules

-- API endpoint to add unique access modules to a role.
-- API endpoint to remove access modules from a role.
+- Managed to handle this task along with update role endpoint to add unique access modules to a role or to remove access modules from a role.

 ### 5. Check User Access to Modules

-- API endpoint to check whether a user has access to a specific module based on their role.
+- In this API for checking if user has access to a specific module based on their role.

-### 6. Update Many Users with Same Data
+### 6. Update Many Users with Same Data & Update Many Users with Different Data

-- API endpoint to update multiple users with the same data (e.g., update all users' last names to "ABC").

-### 7. Update Many Users with Different Data

-- API endpoint to update multiple users with different data in a single database call (e.g., update one user's firstName, another's access modules, and email).
+- This task i have done in single api with the help of flag named "all_user" where i use to update all the users data with same value and for different data i am accepting array of object to update the different user with different data.

 ### Additional Notes

-- **Search Functionality:** Implemented search functionality in list APIs to filter results based on user input (e.g., searching for usernames).
+- **Search Functionality:** Implemented search functionality as well pagination in list APIs of role and user.

 ## Getting Started